JanusGraph/janusgraph/docs/basics/index-performance.md

 ```

 This example builds a vertex-centric index which indexes `battled` edges
-in both direction by time in decreasing order.
+in both direction by time in descending order.
 A vertex-centric index is
 built against a particular edge label which is the first argument to the
 index construction method `JanusGraphManagement.buildEdgeIndex()`.
 The
 index only applies to edges of this label - `battled` in the example